rboldini/CoreBook_X_OC/README.md

           - CFG Lock **[DISABLED]**
     - Platform Thermal Configuration:
       - Active Trip Point 1           **[63]**
-      - > This only if you have encountered a problem with the fans, which start for 1 second and then turn off at limit of idle state
+      - > This only if for you the fan turns on and off every few seconds in certain cases
   - ## Chipset:
     - Graphics Configuration:
       - DVMT Pre-Allocated            **[64M]**